bubblegumloco/calculator/README.md

 # Calculator

 Get your math homework out and start calculating!
 This project was used as a cumulative review for HTML, CSS & js.
 Instead of making a normal calculator, I wanted to challenge myself and take it one step further by creating a scientific calculator.
-Is is capable of computing basic operations, trigonometric functions, logarithmic functions, hyperbolic functions, converting between radian and degree and root functions.
+It is capable of computing basic operations, trigonometric functions, logarithmic functions, hyperbolic functions, converting between radian and degree and root functions.

 It was a tall order for a beginner like me but I was able to complete it by taking it step by step.
 This is the final project of TOP Fundamentals.